Reducing herbivore damage in woodland

 One hour before sunrise to one hour after sunset.

 Trespass means a physical entry by a person onto land without permission.
-Trespass is not an offence in Scotland unless it is ‘armed trespass’.
+Trespass is not of itself a criminal offence, and in most instances it would be regarded as a civil wrong known as a tort (this is not applicable in Scotland).

-The poacher’s intention to take live game, rabbits, etc., must be proved (e.g. admitting the fact, seen to fire at game, slipping a dog on a hare, ferreting in a warren or driving a car deliberately at a pheasant).
+The poacher’s intention to take live game, rabbits, etc., must be proved (e.g. admitting the fact, seen to fire at game, slipping a dog on a rabbit or deer, ferreting in a warren or driving a car deliberately at a pheasant).
 Seeing the poacher kill or take game removes any doubt as to intention.
+In relation to trespass with the intention of using a dog to search for or pursue a hare, please see Police, Crime, Sentencing and Courts Act 2022 (PCSCA 2022) section below.

 Authorised person means the occupier or person with the right to kill game (persons authorised by them), gamekeepers or servants.